SecuritySynapse/security-summit-project-report/writing/report.md

 - **Final Project Topic**:
 - **Final Project Title**:

+#### What is the final version of the abstract of your project?

+TODO: Write a brief one-paragraph abstract that overviews your long-term project and the expected outcomes.
+The content that you write here should be written and formatted like the abstract of a scientific paper published in an ACM or IEEE conference in the field of computer security.
+The one different between an abstract that you read in a published research paper and this abstract is that the one you are writing here will reference expected research results and a published paper will explain the results from a completed study.

 #### What are the ways in which your project's topic evolved since its proposal?

 TODO: Write a brief one-paragraph description of how your project's topic